Amy Casey Cooks

 • Parmesan cheese ~ For the most intense flavor, finely shred or grate a wedge of this sharp hard cheese by hand.

-• Summer vegetables are the best for making ratatouille.
-But this is a very forgiving recipe and even winter vegetables are fabulous in the dish.
+• Fresh summer and early fall vegetables are the best for making ratatouille.
+But this is a very forgiving recipe and even winter vegetables such as carrots and parsnips are delicious in the dish.

 A bowl with polenta topped with ratatouille.